Resources / Training /

 Accelerating EV Adoption

 Cost and limited driving range are not the only barriers to widespread adoption of electric vehicles.
 The perception of risk plays the biggest role in delaying mainstream acceptance.
-This analysis of adoption factors demonstrates that a reduction in perceived risk is actually the primary transformative factor.
+This analysis of adoption factors demonstrates that a reduction in perceived risk is the primary transformative factor.

 Guides and tools

-Low Risk Recipe eBook
+Low Risk Reinvention eBook